netgen/summercamp-2015/README.md

 You need to be using either OSX or linux as your OS.

-If you are using Windows, let me know so I can take a look how to setup the ansible-pull (and if it is possible)

 You need to have following installed:
 - [Vagrant]
 - [Ansible]